Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Basics/OS services.md

 ##### Error Detection:

-* OS responsbility to detect any error in hardware or software dev
+* OS responsibility to detect any error in hardware or software device.
+* If it find any error then need to take appropriate reaction.

+##### Resource allocation:

+* We have several resources like main memory, secondary memory, IO devices and CPU.
+* OS responsibility is need to assign resource as per program requirement

+##### Accounting:

+* let consider we have a computer network, Accounting will help to calculate which person use which resources and how much time he need a resource.

+##### Protection & Security:

+*